-Things improve on the rocking “Alabama”, where Stephen Stills and David Crosby provide backing vocals, which means we’re back in business; at least as far as CSNY fans are concerned.
-The song is reminiscent of the great “Ohio”, and speaking of great songs, next is “The Needle and the Damage Done”, one of Neil’s finest compositions, and one of the most poignant reflections on the harm hard drugs can do.
-And when he sings the lines “I’ve seen the needle/And the damage done/A little part of it in everyone/But every junkie’s like setting sun” the observation in his voice is as pertinent as it is powerful.
+The mood improves on the rocking “Alabama,” where Stephen Stills and David Crosby provide backing vocals, which means we’re back in business; at least as far as CSNY fans are concerned.
+The song is reminiscent of the great “Ohio,” and speaking of great songs, “The Needle and the Damage Done” is one of Neil’s finest compositions, and a poignant reflection on the harm hard drugs can do.
+When he sings “I’ve seen the needle/And the damage done/A little part of it in everyone/But every junkie’s like setting sun” the observation in his voice is as pertinent as it is powerful.

 Just as nowadays many people have a copy of Taylor Swift in their collection, back in the early ‘70s Harvest was the album to own, along with Tapestry and Tubular Bells.
-And while much of the music Neil Young was creating at this time was based on traditional country ditties, it spoke to people in a way few folk-rock albums ever could, because Harvest had humanity dripping all over it.
+And while much of the music Young was creating at this time was based on traditional country ditties, it spoke to people in a way few folk-rock albums ever could, since Harvest had humanity dripping all over it.
 It still has.
 A raw and honest statement from a man who always sang things the way he felt them.
-No pretense and no bullshit.
+No pretence and no bullshit.
 Commercial success is not a disease, nor does it in any way translate into selling out.
 It simply means that Young was beginning to find himself as an artist.